-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Pomona,
+${\bf NOW, THEREFORE, BE\ IT\ RESOLVED}$ by the City Council of the City of Pomona, as follows:

 SECTION 1.
-The proposed 2010 Five-year Capital Improvement Program is hereby approved and the capital improvement program budget for Fiscal Year 2010-2011 funding is hereby adopted in the amount of \$9,057,279, a copy of which is on file and available for public inspection in the Office of the City Clerk.
+The proposed 2008-2012 Five-year Capital Improvement Program is hereby approved and the capital improvement program budget for Fiscal Year 2008-2009 is hereby adopted, a copy of which is on file and available for public inspection in the Office of the City Clerk.